ThomasBallardCI/woof-and-bean-M4/README.md

 ## Woof and Bean

 Woof and Bean is a coffee and dog lovers' e-commerce website.
 Users can purchase various coffee-related paraphernalia and the perfect toy or treat for their special canine friend all in one place.
-By browsing via specific categories and using sorting filters such as name, date added, and category, as well as searching for keywords, the user has the ability to quickly find exactly what they are looking for.
-The basic functionality of the site comprises of the user being able to register for a private account, log in and out, and create orders by paying via Stripe and receiving confirmation emails when the order is created.
+By browsing via specific categories and using sorting filters such as name, date added, and category, as well as searching for keywords, the user can quickly find exactly what they are looking for.
+The basic functionality of the site comprises the user being able to register for a private account, log in and out, create orders by paying via Stripe, and receive confirmation emails when the order is created.
 Additional functionality has been added to the user experience, and these details will be discussed further in this document.

 !["Am I Responsive" image](docs/images/amiresponsive.jpg)